RDLLab/posggym/README.md

 # POSGGym

-The goal of this library is to provide implementations of Partially Observable Stochastic Game (POSG) environments coupled with dynamic models of each environment, all under a unified API.
-While there are a number of amazing open-source implementations for POSG environments, very few have easily useable dynamic models that can be used for planning.
+POSGGym is an open source Python library providing implementations of Partially Observable Stochastic Game (POSG) environments coupled with dynamic models of each environment, all under a unified API.
+While there are a number of amazing open-source implementations for POSG environments, very few have support for dynamic models that can be used for planning.
 The aim of this library is to fill this gap.
 Another aim it to provide open-source implementations for many of the environments commonly used in the Partially-Observable multi-agent planning literature.
 While some open-source implementations exist for some of the common environments, we hope to provide a central repository, with easy to understand and use implementations in order to make reproducibility easier and to aid in faster research.

+POSGGym is directly inspired by and adapted from the [Gymnasium (formerly Open AI Gym)](https://gymnasium.farama.org/) and [PettingZoo](https://pettingzoo.farama.org/) libraries for reinforcement learning.
+The key addition in POSGGym is the support for environment models.
+POSGGym's API aims to mimic the Gymnasium API as much as possible while incorporating multiple-agents.

+The documentation for the project is available at **TODO**.

+## Environments

+POSGGym includes the following families of environments.
+The code for implemented environments are located in the `posggym/envs/` subdirectory.

+- *Classic* - These are classic POSG problems from the literature.
+- *Grid-World* - These environments are all based in a 2D Gridworld.

 ## Installation